 While it might seem like a whole lot of reading, the topics are clearly interwoven.
 So although it might appear a lot to digest at first, in reality they’re more like the layers of the same cake.

-It will become easier to absorb the information quicker as you get immersed in it.
-It’s definitely worth it!
+It becomes easier to absorb the information quicker as you get immersed in it.
+The reading is definitely worth it!
 The climate crisis is clearly one of the biggest threats to humanity and all the creatures we share the planet with.
 As a result, it’s well within your interest to know why and what to do about it.
-So without further ado, here are 22 brilliant books to grow your brain matter and build your sustainability awareness.
+So without further ado, here are 25 brilliant books to grow your brain matter and build your sustainability awareness.

 1. This Changes Everything